 A second mortgage is a loan against your home, which is subordinate to the first loan secured against the same property.
-The term ‘second’ is prefixed to the name because if the loan goes default, then the first mortgage gets paid before the second mortgage.
+The term ‘second’ is prefixed to the name because if the loan goes default, then the first mortgage gets paid before the second.
 For this reason, second mortgages often carry higher rates of interest.

 Second mortgages allow you to convert the equity in your home to liquid assets, which helps when you are going through a difficult financial phase.
 Homeowners also take out second loans for important stock market/real estate investments or home improvements.
 The prospect of using the equity in your home may look alluring, but you should take out the mortgage only if you can justify the investment.
 Here are a few basic tips that will guide you through the process of getting a second home loan.